noamba/SB_NLP/README.md

 - If the setting `PERSIST_MATCH_OBJECTS` is set to `True` pickled objects will be saved within your container.
 This allows reuse of calculated phrase-matching objects when the docker container is restarted.
-- This step may take a few minutes (possibly 2, depending on machine speed?).
-- The interface will be ready when the message
-">>> Match application is ready <<<" displayed in the container log (and output).
+- This step may take a few minutes (depending on machine speed).
+The interface will be ready when the message ">>> Match application is ready <<<" is displayed in the container log (and output).
 - If `PERSIST_MATCH_OBJECTS` is `True` this step will be faster in future uses.